 In 2011, the Australian Bureau of Statistics' Australian Statistical Geography Standard (ASGS) replaced the Australian Standard Geographical Classification (ASGC) as the preferred classification for statistical geography.
-A new version of the ASGS was released by the ABS in 2016.
+Updated editions to the ASGS were released by the ABS in 2016 (Edition 2) and in 2021 (Edition 3).